redis-developer/redis-arXiv-search/README.md

 # 🔎 Redis arXiv Search
 *This repository is the official codebase for the arxiv paper search app hosted at: **https://docsearch.redisventures.com***

 [Redis](https://redis.com) is a highly performant, production-ready vector database, which can be used for many types of applications.
-Here we showcase Redis vector similarity search (VSS) applied to a document retrieval use case.
+Here we showcase Redis vector search applied to a document retrieval use case.
 Read more about AI-powered search in [the technical blog post](https://datasciencedojo.com/blog/ai-powered-document-search/) published by our partners, *[Data Science Dojo](https://datasciencedojo.com)*.

 ### Dataset